A Categorical Perspective on Braid Representations: Categorical Preliminaries

 \subsection{Strictification of monoidal functors}

 $\;$

-{In some circumstances, including the ones we will be interested in, a monoidal functor between two strict monoidal categories is always connected to a strict monoidal functor via a natural transformation.
+In some circumstances, including the ones we will be interested in, a monoidal functor between two strict monoidal categories is always connected to a strict monoidal functor via a natural isomorphism.
 We prove this here.

-Although we note that this natural transformation is not monoidal.
-From the point of view of classification of functors from $\Bcat$, this means that, even if we had a classification of all strict monoidal functors, it is not necessarily a straight forward exercise to find monoidal functors $G\colon \Bcat \to \Dd$ connected via a natural transformation to a given strict monoidal functor $\F\colon \Bcat\to \Dd$.
-However, in the interests of reducing classification to a tractable problem, we will assume all functors are strict monoidal.}
+On this basis, and in the interests of reducing classification to a tractable problem, we will assume all functors are strict monoidal.
+We note, however, that this `strictifying' natural transformation is not monoidal.
+From the point of view of classification of functors from $\Bcat$, this means that, even if we had a classification of all strict monoidal functors, it is not necessarily a straightforward exercise to find all monoidal functors $G\colon \Bcat \to \Dd$ connected via a natural transformation to a given strict monoidal functor $\F\colon \Bcat\to \Dd$.